Koed00/django-q/docs/install.rst

 Python
 ~~~~~~
 The code is always tested against the latest version Python 3 and we try to stay compatible with the last two versions of each.
-Current tests are performed with 3.6 and 3.7
+Current tests are performed with 3.7 and 3.8
 If you do encounter any regressions with earlier versions, please submit an issue on `github <https://github.com/Koed00/django-q>`__

 .. note::

-    Django releases before 1.11 are not officially supported on Python 3.6
+    Django releases before 1.11 are not supported on Python 3.6
     Django releases before 2.0 are not supported on Python 3.7

 Open-source packages